 - Tenure track faculty who are going up for promotion from assistant to associate professor before the Biological Science Committee must use this format immediately.

-- Through the 2024 promotions cycle it is not required that CHS, CT track faculty use the new template unless they wish to do so.
-Starting May 1, 2024 all CV’s must be submitted to the promotion committees using this format.
+- Through the 2024 promotions cycle it is not required that CHS and CT track faculty use the new template unless they wish to do so.
+Starting May 1, 2024, all CVs must be submitted to the promotion committees using this format.

-- New faculty members are strongly encouraged to use this CV template immediately for recording of their academic, teaching, service and outreach activities at SMPH.
+- New faculty members are strongly encouraged to use this CV template immediately for recording their academic, teaching, service, and outreach activities at SMPH.

 This template can also be found on the OFAD Preparing for Promotion page (scroll down to the Faculty Promotion Toolkit icon), or the Faculty HR Policies and Resources page.
 Instructions are included in the first page and the template follows.